jason-davey/studio/PLAYBOOK.md

 - **A/B Test Not Starting/No Data:**
     *   Check activation event.
 Verify Firebase Analytics.
 - **Preview Page (`/landing-preview`) Not Showing Correct Content:**
     *   Ensure you clicked "Render A/B Versions for Preview" from Step 4.
 Check URL for `configA` and `configB`.
+The preview page currently only shows Hero section variations.
 - **AI Suggestions Not Working:**
     *   Check browser console.
 Ensure Genkit dev server (`npm run genkit:dev`) is running if testing locally.
 Verify Firebase/Google Cloud project setup for Genkit.
-Try using "Campaign Focus" for better results.
+Try using "Campaign Focus / Keywords" in Step 4 for better results.
 - **JSON Blueprint Upload Error (Step 1):**
-    *   Ensure the file is valid JSON and matches the expected `PageBlueprint` structure (see `src/types/recommendations.ts` for an idea, though this might evolve).
+    *   Ensure the file is valid JSON and matches the expected `PageBlueprint` structure (see `src/types/recommendations.ts`).
 Key fields like `pageName` and `heroConfig` are usually expected.

 This playbook should provide a solid foundation for using the in-app tools and Firebase for A/B testing.
 Good luck!